-(2) In August 2018, the Company announced the establishment of a \$3.0 million share repurchase program, with no expiration date.
+(1) In August 2018, the Company announced the establishment of a \$3.0 million share repurchase program, for each year respectively, with no expiration date.
 The authorization is in addition to the existing share repurchase program.

 Item 6.
 Selected Financial Data